nonsonwizubo/Stochastic-Staffing-Optimization-Model/README.md

 The longer a customer waited, satisfaction and retention scores would decrease exponentially.

-For customer retention, this decrease represented customers who left without making a purchase.
+For customer retention, this decrease represented potential customers who did not end up returning to make a purchase.

 ```python
 k = 0.05